jtpio/python-pizza-berlin/README.md

 ## Inspecting CPython Bytecode in JupyterLab

-Quick presentation to showcase how to inspect CPython Bytecode in JupyterLab
+Showcasing how to inspect CPython Bytecode in JupyterLab